GCC-Future-Engineers-2026/GCC-fe-code-2026/README.md

   * [7.2 Robot Programming](#72-robot-programming)
 ## Introduction
-This documentation cantains comprehensive information about the robot's design, mobility management, power and sensor management, wirng diagram, materials needed, third-party factors and components, obstacle detection and avoidance, and the decisions and improvements made in preparation made for Philippine Robot Olympiad (PRO) located in Mall of Asia (MOA), Pasay in Philippines 2026 under the Future Engineers category.
+This documentation contains comprehensive information about the robot's design, mobility management, power and sensor management, wiring diagram, materials needed, third-party factors and components, obstacle detection and avoidance, and the decisions and improvements made in preparation made for Philippine Robot Olympiad (PRO) located in Mall of Asia (MOA), Pasay in Philippines 2026 under the Future Engineers category.
 ## Team Grace Christian College
 From the Philippines, Team Grace Christian College is a three-member team made to compete in the PRO 2026 in Mall of Asia.